-Dust off your old dreams - Penny Haslam Podcast.
-Did you have a dream or ambition that you’ve almost forgotten about?
-This time, Penny discusses why it's important to find the confidence to dust off your old dreams.
+Do you have a dream or ambition that you’ve almost forgotten about?
+This time on the Penny Haslam Podcast, I discuss why it's important to find the confidence to dust off your old dreams.

 What was that dream you've packed away?